drrate/pyNoEarHurtingVolume/README.md

 # pyNoEarHurtingVolume
-Fuck you earrape (This python script kills ear hurting volumes before it has time to shoot your eardrums and kill them)
+Screw you earrape (This python script kills ear hurting volumes before it has time to shoot your eardrums and kill them)

 How to use: